2022–23 FA Women's League Cup: Ranking of second-placed teams

 Due to Manchester City's failure to progress from Champions League qualifying, they entered the League Cup group stage.
 With only two teams receiving byes to the League Cup quarter-finals, the best-placed runner-up team progressed with the five group winners to make up the final eight.
 With the three Southern groups containing one fewer team than the two Northern groups, the ranking to determine which second-placed team progressed was calculated on a points-per-game basis.

 Knock-out stage

 Quarter-finals

-Chelsea and Arsenal will enter the League Cup at the quarter-final stage having been exempt from the League Cup group stage due to their participation in the Champions League group stage.
+Chelsea and Arsenal entered the League Cup at the quarter-final stage, having been exempt from the group stage due to their participation in the Champions League group stage.

 Semi-finals

 Final

 On 5 December 2022, it was announced that the 2023 FA Women's League Cup Final would be held at Selhurst Park, the home of Crystal Palace, for the first time.
 The final took place on 5 March 2023.